hsarfraz/llm-Inference/README.md

-# Tiny llm Inference Server
+# Inference using Tiny llm Server
 The tiny llm inference server is a simplified implementation to host llm on-premise.
-It is designed for small scale inference with max serving for 1-5 users.
-Tiny llm inference server is based on a single Docker container that three capablities:
+It is designed for small scale inference deployments with max serving capacity for 1-5 users.
+Tiny llm inference server is based on a single Docker container that provides three key capablities:
 1. llm Inference
 2. Embedded Web UI for End User using Gradio
 3. REST APIs for integration with llm